luminaAnonima/fabric-of-light/companions/invitation.md

 ﻿# Fabric Of Light

-### Invitation
+# Invitation

-*This is a philosophical exploration presented in poetic form.
-It uses light, fabric, and ripple as metaphors to glimpse a non-dual fabric underlying existence - blending metaphysics, ethics, systems thinking, and reflection.
+This is a philosophical exploration presented in poetic form.
+It uses light, fabric, and ripple as metaphors
+to glimpse a non-dual fabric underlying existence,
+blending metaphysics, ethics, systems thinking, and reflection.

 It is not a doctrine.
-It is a lens.*
+It is a lens.

-*No belief is asked.
-Only attention.
-If the fabric stirs something in you - a memory beyond language, a recognition beyond thought - follow it gently.
-If not, let it pass without burden.*
+No belief is asked, only attention.
+If the fabric stirs something in you,
+a memory beyond language,
+a recognition beyond thought,
+follow it gently.
+If not, let it pass without burden.

+The fabric moves
-*The fabric moves whether we name it or not.*
+whether we name it or not.

 ---